devnich/python-programming/README.md

 3. Notes:

     1.  `return` can occur anywhere in the function, but functions are easier to understand if return occurs:
         1. At the start to handle special cases
         2. At the very end, with a final result
     2. Docstring provides function help.
 Use triple quotes if you need the docstring to span multiple lines.

 ## **Challenge (option 1): Encapsulate text processing in a function**

 Write a function that takes `line` as an input and returns the information required by `writer.writerow()`.

 ## **Challenge (option 2): Encapsulate data processing in a function**

 Write a function that encapsulates the data normalization from the Pandas workshop into a function.
 The function should:

 1. Take a data frame as its input
 2. Calculate the mean Z score for each country
-3. Divide countries into \"wealthy\" and \"non-wealthy\" categories
+3. Divide countries into "wealthy" and "non-wealthy" categories
 4. Add this information to the data frame as new columns
 5. Return the modified data frame